Skip to main content

 • N and A → 0

 Gender is NOT converted because it is a symmetric variable (male and female have equal weight).
-Gender is used only for verifying the records are comparable.
+It is retained only to check that the records are comparable.

 After binary conversion, each person has 6 binary attributes (excluding Name and the unconverted Gender).
 For example, Jack's record becomes: